Credit Sesame discusses several things that ding your credit score and one that doesn’t

 2. Not paying your taxes.
 Ding!

-In addition to getting into hot water the with the IRS, not paying your taxes can show up on your credit report, which some people may not realize.
+In addition to getting into hot water the with the IRS, not paying your taxes can show up on your credit report summary, which some people may not realize.
 All three of the credit bureaus include tax liens on your report.
 According to Cunningham, “tax liens have the potential to remain on your credit report indefinitely and it’s considered a serious derogatory.
 Once the lien occurs it’s problematic regardless of what the balance is.”

 3. Applying for too much credit at once.
 Ding!